pawelgrzybek/pawelgrzybek.com/content/posts/2016-02-04-whats-new-in-ecmascript-2016-es7.md

 ---
 title: What's new in ECMAScript 2016 (ES7)
-description: ES2015 brought a lot of large-scale features to the language.
+summary: ES2015 brought a lot of large-scale features to the language.
 The new release process is going to introduce a few small bits every year.
 Here's what's new in ES2016.
 photo: 2016-02-04.jpg
 ---